myquay/michael-mckenna.com/blog/content/post/2013/single-sign-out-with-azure-acs.md

 ### The implementation

-He's how we implemented the process on our MVC 3 web application.
-It only involves a little extra code in the existing sign out action, a new model and a new view.
+Here's how we implemented the process on our MVC 3 web application.

+It involves
+* a little extra code in the existing sign out action
+* a new model
+* a new view.

 #### Step1: Create the model